-- 6. Establish standards for Neighborhood-Scale Commercial developments, such as; tenant size, maximum permitted square footage, permitted uses, and drive-thru regulations. - 7.
-Review open space requirements and/or add perimeter buffering requirements for developments.
-COMPLETED - 8.
+5. Update agricultural regulations to ensure consistency with the Ohio Revised Code and case - Formatted: Strikethrough law, especially in regards to agritourism.
+COMPLETED 6 Establish standards for Neighborhood-Scale Commercial developments, such as; hours of 0. operation, tenant size, maximum permitted square footage, permitted uses, and drive-thru regulations.
+7 Review open space requirements and/or add perimeter buffering requirements for Formatted: Strikethrough 7.
+Tornacted.
+Strikethough developments.
+COMPLETED 8.
 Delete on-street parking restrictions and any other currently regulated items that cannot be enforced under the Zoning Resolution. - 9.
-Review the Planned Rural Residential Conservation District (PRRCD) and the Lower-Density Planned Residential District (PRD-V).
-COMPLETED - 10.
-Review Article 17, Special and Miscellaneous Uses, to clearly distinguish Conditional Uses and their standards from uses not requiring Conditional Use approval. - 11.
-Review Article 18, Sign Standards, to ensure it is content neutral and complies with the United States' Supreme Court decision in Reed v.
+Review the Planned Rural Residential Conservation District (PRRCD) and the Lower-Density Formatted: Strikethrough Planned Residential District (PRD-V).
+COMPLETED 10 Review Article 17, Special and Miscellaneous Uses, to clearly distinguish Conditional Uses and 10 their standards from uses not requiring Conditional Use approval.
+11 -Review Article 18, Sign Standards, to ensure it is content neutral and complies with the Formatted: Strikethrough United States' Supreme Court decision in Reed v.
 Town of Gilbert, Arizona (Completed February 2018).
-COMPLETED - 12.
-Evaluate minimum parking space requirements in Article 19 to ensure developments are not being required to provide more parking spaces than are really needed. - 13.
-Distinguish between, and provide separate processes for, legislative zoning acts, such as map and text amendments, and administrative zoning acts, such as approval of final development plans and final development plan amendments.
-COMPLETED - 14.
-Resolve the dual zoning situation of certain properties located along Freeman Road. - 15.
-Review, and update as needed, the intents and purpose sections of each article to ensure that they adequately describe and legally justify why regulations within said article exist. - 16.
-Standardize the formatting of each zoning district article so that they are consistent with one another.
+COMPLETED Formatted: Strikethrough l'officted.
+Strikethough 12 Evaluate minimum parking space requirements in Article 19 to ensure developments are not being required to provide more parking spaces than are really needed.
+13 Distinguish between, and provide separate processes for, legislative zoning acts, such as map Formatted: Strikethrough 10 and text amendments, and administrative zoning acts, such as approval of final development plans and final development plan amendments.
+COMPLETED 14 Resolve the dual zoning situation of certain properties located along Freeman Road.
+15 Paviaw and undate as peopled, the intents and purpose sections of each article to ensure 12 Review, and update as needed, the intents and purpose sections of each article to ensure that they adequately describe and legally justify why regulations within said article exist.
+16 Standardize the formatting of each zoning district article so that they are consistent with one - another. unounci.